 Urinalysis provides rapidly available information in patients who may have a renal laceration; however, the data obtained must be viewed within a rational framework.

 If gross hematuria is not present, a microscopic examination is advisable.
-Although a generalization exists that the degree of hematuria correlates with the likelihood of urinary tract trauma, renal injury with no hematuria has been reported.
+Although in general, the degree of hematuria correlates with the likelihood of urinary tract trauma, renal injury with no hematuria has been reported.
 Reliance on urinalysis as the only modality to help diagnose renal trauma is fraught with difficulty.
 In fact, injuries such as renal artery laceration or avulsion may not generate any hematuria.

 Thus, the presence or absence of hematuria should be viewed in the clinical context and not used as the sole decision point in the assessment of a patient with a possible renal laceration.